MobleyLab/blues/README.md

 The integrator of `BLUES` contains the framework necessary for NCMC.
 Specifically, the integrator class calculates the work done during a NCMC move.
 It also controls the lambda scaling of parameters.
 The integrator that BLUES uses inherits from `openmmtools.integrators.AlchemicalNonequilibriumLangevinIntegrator` to keep track of the work done outside integration steps, allowing Monte Carlo (MC) moves to be incorporated together with the NCMC thermodynamic perturbation protocol.
 Currently, the `openmmtools.alchemy` package is used to generate the lambda parameters for the ligand, allowing alchemical modification of the sterics and electrostatics of the system.

 The `BLUESSampler` class in `ncmc.py` serves as a wrapper for running NCMC+MD simulations.
-To run the hybrid simulation, the `BLUESSampler` class requires defining two moves for running (1) traditional MD dynamics and (2) the NCMC perturbation which are defined in the `ncmc.py` module.
+To run the hybrid simulation, the `BLUESSampler` class requires defining two moves for running the (1) MD simulation and (2) the NCMC protcol.
+These moves are defined in the `ncmc.py` module.
 A simple example is provided below.

 #### Example
 Using the BLUES framework requires the use of a **ThermodynamicState** and **SamplerState** from `openmmtools` which we import from `openmmtools.states`: